PYEXPO25/T009_ETERNALS/README.md

 ## Overview

-Our project uses seismic sensor(ADXL345 accelerometer) to detect human movement underground.
-This enables us to check whether the person is alive or not.
-The Arduino MKR WAN 1310 collects seismic data and transmits it via LoRa to AWS for real-time analysis.
-Rescue team access the data from AWS cloud and using the location of the device they can rescue victims based on priority(number of person alive).
+Our project uses seismic sensor(ADXL345 accelerometer) and the microwave sensors to detect human movement underground.
+This enables us to check whether the person is alive or not and the depth of the person burried and the count of the persons.
+The ESP32  microcontroller can  collects seismic data and transmits it via LoRa to firebase for real-time analysis.
+Rescue team access the data from Firebase cloud and using the location of the device they can rescue victims based on priority(number of person alive).

 ## Team Meambers🤩